-Local experts on institutional 500 18 The expert(s) should: and legal issues (a) consult relevant governments, NGOs and stakeholders familiar with new POPs and waste issues; (b) update the list/database of institutions/organizations being engaged with original and new POPs management.
-The list should also contain roles and responsibilities of related institutions/organizations in POPs management; (c) gather and process relevant data on institutional and legal issues; (d) prepare a gap analysis of the existing legal and institutional framework with respect to the implementation of the SC; (e) update and review the specific action plans on institutional and legal issues; and 7 1 1 1 600 (f) recommend a priority list.
-Local experts on old and new 600 24 The expert (s) will: POPs pesticides inventory (a) develop a comprehensive work plan for reviewing and updating the pesticide inventory; (b) develop special inventory forms to facilitate the inventory process; (c) describe the step-by-step methodology for inventory preparation; (d) coordinate the process of data collection; (e) collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; (f) create an updated inventory of: Annex A POPs pesticides Stockpiles, contaminated sites and wastes (g) develop action plans on Activity: production, import and export, use, stockpiles and wastes of Annex A POPs pesticides; Activity: measures to reduce releases from stockpiles and wastes (article 6); Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use; • Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner.
+Local experts on institutional and legal issues 500 20 The expert(s) should: - consult relevant governments, NGOs and stakeholders familiar with new POPs and waste issues; - update the list/database of institutions/organizations being engaged in original and new POPs management.
+The list should also contain roles and responsibilities of related institutions/organizations in POPs management; - gather and process relevant data on institutional and legal issues; - prepare a gap analysis of the existing legal and institutional framework with respect to the implementation of the SC; - update and review the specific action plans on institutional and legal issues; and - recommend a priority list.
+Local experts on old and new POPs pesticides inventory 500 26 The expert (s) will: develop comprehensive work plan for reviewing and updating the pesticide inventory; develop special inventory forms to facilitate the inventory process; describe the step-by-step methodology for inventory preparation; coordinate the process of data collection; collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; create an updated inventory of: Annex A POPs pesticides Stockpiles, contaminated sites and wastes develop action plans on Activity: production, import and export, use, stockpiles and wastes (article 6); Activity: measures to reduce releases from stockpiles and wastes (article 6); Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use; Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner.

-X 1 .
-11 1 600 2.4 TT1( ) 111 Local experts on old and new industrial POPs inventory 600 24 The expert (s) will (a) develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; (b) develop special inventory forms to facilitate the inventory process; (c) assist the laboratory analysis of the collected samples; (d) describe the step-by-step methodology for inventory definition; (e) coordinate the process of data collection; (f) collect available statistical data linked with the new industrial POPs; (g) organize regular meetings with the workgroup (s) members; (h) assess the collected inventory data; (i) create the following inventories: • Annex A, industrial chemicals • Annex B chemicals • develop action plans on • Activity: production, import and export, use, identification, labelling, storage and disposal of industrial POPs; • Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals, if used in the country; • Activity: register for specific exemptions and the continuing need for exemptions (article 4); • Strategy: identification of stockpiles, articles in use and wastes.
-Local experts on old and new U-POPs inventory 600 24 The expert (s) will: (a) create a plan for estimation of the U-POPs releases in the selected media (air, water, land, product, residue); (b) collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; (c) create a database for potential sources for new U-POPs in the country; (d) develop comprehensive work plans; (e) organize regular meetings with the workgroup members; (f) collect data gained through emission estimation; (g) create the following POPs inventories: • Releases of Annex C chemicals; • Overview of technical infrastructure (h) develop action plans on: • Action plan: measures to reduce releases from unintentional production (article 5); • Activity: research, development and monitoring (article 11); • Activity: technical and financial assistance (articles 12 and 13).
+Local experts on old and now 500 26 The expert (s) will Local experts on old and new industrial POPs inventory 500 26 The expert (s) will develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; develop special inventory forms to facilitate the inventory process; assist the laboratory analysis of the collected samples; describe the step-by-step methodology for inventory definition; coordinate the process of data collection; collect available statistical data linked with the new industrial POPs; organize regular meetings with the working group members; assess the collected inventory data; create the following inventories: Annex A, industrial chemicals Develop action plans on Activity: production, import and export, use, identification, labelling, storage and disposal of industrial POPs; Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals, if used in the country; Activity: register for specific exemptions and the Activity: register for specific exemptions and the continuing need for exemptions (Article 4); Strategy: identification of stockpiles, articles in use and wastes.
+Local experts on old and new U- POPs inventory 500 26 The expert(s) will: create a plan for estimation of the uPOPs releases in the selected media (air, water, land , product, residue); collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; create a database for potential sources for new uPOPs in the country; develop comprehensive work plans; organize regular meetings with the working group members; collect data gained through emission estimation; create the following POPs inventories: Releases of Annex C chemicals; Overview of technical infrastructure develop action plans on: Action plan: measures to reduce releases from unintentional production (Article 5); Activity: research, development and monitoring (Article 11); Activity: technical and financial assistance (Articles 12 and 13).